 The presence of easily identifiable phenotypes in the M2 population confirms effectiveness of mutagenesis in small grain populations.
 The mutant phenotypes typically include albino, chlorina, stunted, grassy shoot, variegated, early/late flowering, partially fertile, and sterile.
 Figure 3 shows some typical mutant phenotypes obtained in TILLING populations.

 The Cel-1 assay and agarose gel-based approach for mutant identification is convenient, reproducible, and less resource-intensive platform.
 Figure 4 shows a mutant identification using Cel-1 on agarose gel platforms.
 It should be noted that mutant DNA lanes contain unique patterns of cleaved band.
 The first round of 4x pool screening reduces labor needs, resources, and time expenditure.
-For instance, as shown in Figure 4A, four potential mutants were identified out of 48 individuals by performing PCR and the Cel-1 assay on 12 pooled samples.
+For instance, as shown in Figure 4A, one mutant pool was identified out of 12 pooled samples representing 48 individuals by performing PCR and the Cel-1 assay.
 The deconvolution of mutant pools determined the zygosity of mutation and helped track the mutation down to individual samples (Figure 4B,C).
 Figure 3B shows the detection of heterozygous mutations in the A4 pool, as unique, cleaved bands are present in both Box 4-A4 and Box 4-A4 + wild-type DNA samples.
 On the other, the H5 pool contained homozygous mutations, as unique, cleaved bands are only present in the Box 5-H5 + wild-type DNA sample.

 FIGURE AND TABLE LEGENDS: